StratusLab/documentation/source/admin-tutorial/07-verification.rst

     $ yum install -y stratuslab-cli-user

-It is very likely that the user client commands are already installed.
+This will do a system-wide installation of the StratusLab client from the RPM package.

 .. note::